equinix-labs/forte/README.md

 ![](images/Forte-dl-table-1.png)

-Follow the staps below to create device links in the Equinix Fabric Portal.
+Follow the steps below to create device links in the Equinix Fabric Portal.

 Go to Network Edge -> Device Link Inventory: